doitintl/amazon-q-business-workshop/q-app/README.md

 ![IDC-6](./img/idc-6.png)
 Repeat the same steps for the rest of users, if you would like to use other users.

-## Amazon Q Business application setup
+## Amazon Q Business application creating

 1. Open AWS Console and navigate to [Amazon Q Business](https://console.aws.amazon.com/amazonq/business)
 2. Click **Get started** and it wil navigate to Applications page.
 Then clice **Create application**.